Last Updated on

 The next and last village in the Valley is Langar.
 After that, there is a road that goes over the Khargush Pass before it reaches and connects with the M41 better known as the Pamir Highway.

 Langar is the biggest village in the Wakhan Valley after Ishkashim; there are shared jeeps running from Langar to Krough and Murgabb in the Pamirs once a week if enough people.

 There are also plenty of drivers that are offering to drive you to Murghab for about 70USD.

-I unfortunately had to hire a car together with two other travelers I met to get to Murghab.
-I really really didn’t want to do that, but i was running dangerously close to the end of my Tajik visa
+I, unfortunately, had to hire a car together with two other travellers I met to get to Murghab.
+I really really didn’t want to do that, but I was running dangerously close to the end of my Tajik visa

 My trip from Langar to Murgabh and towards Kyrgyzstan along the Pamir Highway adventure will continue in another post.